"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Here are the full WPForms pricing details.

-For example, the Gravity forms Basic plan can be used on one website only.
 The Pro license allows the use of up to three websites.
-While the Elite license gives you the unlimited installation of Gravity forms on any WordPress blog.
+In comparison, the Elite license gives you unlimited installation of Gravity forms on any WordPress blog.

-- Basic – $59/year
+• Basic – $59/year

-- Pro – $159/year
+• Pro – $159/year

-- Elite – $269/year
+• Elite – $269/year

 Here is a brief breakdown of what’s available in each license.

-Basic License – You pay $59 per year and get access to basic web form features like conditional logic, multi-page form, automatic updates, file upload, and standard Gravity forms customer support services.
+Basic License – You pay $59 per year and get access to basic web form features like conditional logic, multi-page form, automatic updates, file upload, and standard Gravity Forms customer support services.

 You also have access to email services and CRM to collect leads.

-Unlike WPForms, the Gravity forms price above is the same as the renewal.
-If you decide to renew your Gravity forms license for the second year, you’ll pay the same entry-level price.
+Unlike WPForms, the Gravity Forms price above is the same as the renewal.
+If you decide to renew your Gravity Forms license for the second year, you’ll pay the same entry-level price.

 When you look at the pricing from what’s available in the starter plans, WPForms seems a bit cheaper in the first year.
-But if you choose to renew your license, Gravity forms are cheaper than WPForms.
+But if you choose to renew your license, Gravity Forms are cheaper than WPForms.

 WPForms’ basic license only offered constant contact integration.
 If you want to integrate with other marketing services, you need the WPForms Plus license.